-Wander along Mount Vernon Avenue for raved-about restaurants, outdoor drink spots and frequent street festivals to see how Alexandria’s Del Ray neighborhood earned its motto, “Where Main Street Still Exists.”
-Minutes from Old Town Alexandria and steps from neighboring Arlandria, home of the famous Birchmere, Del Ray is know for its Wellness District, a large community of holistic health businesses, and a creative streak energizing made-for-strolling streetscapes.
+Wander along Mount Vernon Avenue for raved-about restaurants, outdoor drink spots and al fresco festivals to see how Alexandria’s Del Ray neighborhood earned its motto, “Where Main Street Still Exists.”
+Minutes from Old Town Alexandria and steps from neighboring Arlandria, home of the famous Birchmere, Del Ray is known for its Wellness District, a large community of holistic health businesses and a creative streak energizing made-for-strolling streetscapes.
 Here are our top picks for how to experience Del Ray.

 Grab Coffee and Morning Treats